chophilip21/chophilip21.github.io/_posts/openssh_part3/2023-03-31-openssh_part3.md

 I initially purchased Raspberry PI during my graduate studies at SFU as a Summer project, but I never had a chance to make a good use out of it when I started my CO-OP term, followed by getting a full-time position offering at the end of the contract.
 Eventually I lost the motivation to do anything with it, but I figured now is a good time to do something useful at last.

+I have referred to this [Github repo](https://github.com/notasausage/pi-hole-unbound-wireguard) and [Post from CrossWalk Solutions](https://www.crosstalksolutions.com/pivpn-wireguard-complete-setup-2022/) for a lot of the contents.
+So tribute to them.
+Setting up VPN looks quite trivial at first, but many sources offer different approaches and it can get quite tricky when things start to get mixed up.
+It actually took me weeks to get it right.
+But to give you overview, following will be used:

+- Pi-hole
+- Pi-vpn
+- Wireguard

 # 2.1 - Setting up OS on Raspberry Pi <a name="os"></a>

-I have referred to this [Github repo](https://github.com/notasausage/pi-hole-unbound-wireguard) for a lot of the contents.

-Setting up Raspberry PI OS is of course the first thing that needs to be done.
+Setting up Raspberry PI OS is of course the first thing that must be done.
 Get a Micro SD card that is at least 16 GB or larger, and install OS from the official [installer here](https://www.raspbian.org/).
 If you would like to download any other OS, that is possible too, but my Raspberri Pi only has 2GB of RAM thus I did not want to install OS that may have higher RAM consumption.
 Just ensure you can connect your keyboard and monitor to Raspberry during installation, so that you can set up your user account initially.

 <figure>
 <img src="